narain-karthik/GTN-IT-Helpdesk-Ticket-System-Updating-/README_Database_Schema.md

 4. **ticket_comments.user_id → users.id**
    - Each comment belongs to one user (author)
    - One user can author multiple comments

+5. **attachments.ticket_id → tickets.id**
+   - Each attachment belongs to one ticket
+   - One ticket can have multiple attachments
+   - CASCADE DELETE: Attachments are deleted when ticket is deleted

 ## Database Setup Commands